drduh/macOS-Security-and-Privacy-Guide/README.md

     $ sudo lsof -ni TCP:22

 ## Physical access

 Keep your Mac physically secure at all times.
 Don't leave it unattended in hotels and such.

-For example, a skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike), for example.
+A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike), for example.

 A helpful tool is [usbkill](https://github.com/hephaest0s/usbkill), which is *"an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer"*.